1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

       <img src="/HOL/IOTHubPiHackathon/images/twinTag2.jpg" width="70%" height="70%" />
     </p>

 Congratulations!
-You have successfully spun up your Remote Monitoring Pre-configured (RM-PCS) solution and created a new custom device that you will configure in the next section of the labs!
+You have successfully spun up your Solution Accelerator and created a new custom device that you will configure in the next section of the labs!

 [Next lab - 3 Connect your Raspberry Pi to IoT Hub](/HOL/IOTHubPiHackathon/3)